wcrl/wcrl.github.io/index.md

 <!-- to style the calendar check https://styledcalendar.com/ (currently on Salaj's account) -->
 <iframe src="https://embed.styledcalendar.com/#HajExdydXOgbQW8OcJrE" title="Styled Calendar" class="styled-calendar-container" style="width: 100%; border: none;" data-cy="calendar-embed-iframe"></iframe>
 <script async type="module" src="https://embed.styledcalendar.com/assets/parent-window.js"></script>

+# Spring 2025 Registration now Open
+Registration is now open for the Spring 2025 season!
+Sign up using [this](https://forms.gle/cWv3s9G7wya3rGDP7) google form.
+Here are some important dates to look out for:

+Qualifying Matches (all hosted 8pm on Mondays at EB E1)
+- March 3rd
+- March 17th
+- March 24th
+- March 31st
+- April 7th
+- April 16th

+End of Semester Tournament (time TBD at the ITC):
+- May 4th

+Something new this season is that you now have to attend **3** matches or win **1** to qualify for the end of semester tournament!

 # Build-the-Bot
 Welcome to the Build-the-Bot platform!
 Build-the-Bot is an open-source Arduino based robotics platform maintained by the Watson Combat Robotics League at Binghamton University!